 What's Happening at Walnut Grove PS

 Black History Month at Walnut Grove

-February 8 - SCHOOL CLOSED Professional Learning Day Equity and Health & Safety Training
+February 7 - SCHOOL CLOSED Professional Learning Day

-All staff, including Office and Custodial staff, will be engaged in the professional learning day at school.
-As a result, we will not be taking calls or visits into the office on Friday, February 8th.
+All staff, including Office and Custodial staff, will be engaged in professional learning activities.
+As a result, we will not be taking calls or visits into the office on Friday, February 7th.

 The office is closed.